In Bruges: Plot

 Meanwhile, police stop Ray's train in the Belgian countryside; they detain Ray for attacking the Canadians and escort him back to Bruges.
 Chloë bails him out and the two share a drink on the market square beneath the Belfry of Bruges.
 Meanwhile, Harry spots Ken at a café.
 As the two have drinks, Harry boasts that if he himself had killed a child, he would have immediately taken his own life.
 Ken argues that Ray is trying to better himself and deserves a chance at redemption, but Harry is not convinced.
 Ken suggests they ascend the bell tower for a shootout away from bystanders.
 At the top, Ken says he accepts whatever punishment Harry intends.
 A conflicted Harry cannot bring himself to kill Ken, so he shoots him in the leg as punishment for not killing Ray.

-Meanwhile, Eirik crosses the market square and sees Ray and Chloë on a date.
+Eirik crosses the market square and sees Ray and Chloë on a date.
 He runs up the tower to inform Harry, who is helping Ken down the stairs.
 Ken tries to disarm Harry, but Harry shoots Ken in the neck before rushing down the tower.
 Bleeding heavily, Ken drags himself back to the top of the tower and jumps from it to reach Ray first.
 Ken warns Ray with his dying breath, but his gun is broken during the fall, forcing Ray back to the hotel to retrieve his own.

 Harry chases Ray to the hotel; Marie, the pregnant owner, refuses Harry entry, even when he draws his gun.
 To protect the owner and her unborn child, Harry and Ray agree to continue the chase on a nearby canal.
 Ray jumps onto a passing barge, but loses Eirik's gun.
 Harry wounds Ray with a shot from a distance.
 Ray stumbles into the street where Jimmy's film is shooting; Jimmy is costumed as a schoolboy.
 Harry catches up and repeatedly shoots Ray with the dumdum bullets.
 One of the bullets hits Jimmy, blowing his head open.
-Harry mistakenly believes that he has killed a child and, despite protests from Ray, kills himself.
+Harry mistakenly believes that he has killed a child and, despite protest from Ray, kills himself.
 As Ray is loaded into an ambulance, he reflects on the nature of hell, speculating that it is an eternity in the city of Bruges, and hopes desperately that he does not die.